stanislawbartkowski/db2audit/README.md

 The query detects all *-551* incidents meaning that the user does not have privileges to perform the operation.
 The *CHECKING_MAXTM* is environment variable set automatically by the tool and allow to limit the audit time range to the latest incidents only.

+# Error handling, logging

+In case of any error coming from *db2* command line or any scripts, the tool is exiting returning 4 exit code and no action is performed.
+The error should be fixed immediately because it means that security guard is disarmed.<br>

+All activities including full SQL statements executed, are logged in $LOGFILE file defined in *config/env.rc* file.<br>

 # Test

 ## Security